How do I use React Email templates with Resend in a Node/Next.js project?

 <Text style={text}>

-Thanks for joining our app!
+Thanks for signing up!
 We’re excited to have you on board.

 </Text>